akononovicius/physRisk-content-repository/articles/2012/agent-based-prey-predator-model.md

     from one cell to another unoccupied cell.

-Bellow you should an interactive HTML5 applet, which can be used to study the dynamics of the agent based model formulated in this text.
+Bellow you should an interactive HTML5 applet, which can be used to study the dynamics of the agent-based model formulated in this text.
 Note that unlike in the previous case of deterministic model, this model possesses certain stochastic features.
 Namely you can observe certain fluctuations, which could "kill" the ecosystem or extend its "life".